manishcsx/manishcsx.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Interests'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        As a Security Analyst with a passion for Artificial Intelligence, Cyber Security, and Aviation, my mission is to contribute to the advancement of secure, intelligent systems that drive innovation and resilience across various industries.
+I specialize in analyzing and mitigating bot attacks — a persistent and evolving threat that impacts a broad spectrum of organizations and businesses.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Through a combination of qualitative and quantitative research methods, I explore ways to enhance the cyber security posture of businesses by creating, augmenting, and refining tools, applications, and programs that improve operational processes and system defenses.

-        Please reach out to collaborate 😃
+        I am always open to meaningful collaborations.
+If you’re interested in working together to tackle complex cyber security challenges, particularly in the realm of automation, AI, and threat mitigation—please don’t hesitate to get in touch. 😃
     design:
       columns: '1'
   - block: collection